Network-Rail-Business-Systems/maximo-query/README.md

 The authentication cookies are stored in the cache for the configured cache lifetime specified in the `cache_ttl_minutes` config variable thus removing the need to authenticate for subsequent requests.

+If you are running multiple sites from the same domain (e.g. https://system/one and https://system/two) each will require its own cookie key to avoid cross-site interference.
+This can be set in the config or the system `.env` using the `MAXIMO_KEY` setting.

 ### MaximoResponse Object

 All successful responses return a `MaximoResponse` object.
 The response object is immutable so all the methods below can be called without affecting the original object.